totvs/pulumi-slack/README.md

 ```
 5. Open menu Oauth & Permissions
 6. Click on Install to Workspace and allow requested permissions
+7. Go to menu Features/Oauth & Permissions
-7. Copy the bot user oauth token to be used by provider
+8. Copy the bot user oauth token to be used by this provider

 ## Other tips
 If you are facing problems to manage channel members, even if you add permission scopes to the bot user, check the channel management.

 https://YOUR-WORKSPACE-HERE.slack.com/admin/settings#channel_management_restrictions

 ## Environment
 You need to set Slack token with: